Solarite

 Component Rendering Hierarchy

-When you call render() on a parent component:
+When calling render() on a parent component:

 1. The parent component renders its template